alesbe/sorting-visualizer/README.md

 - Clone the project: `git clone https://github.com/alesbe/sorting-visualizer && cd sorting-visualizer`
 - Run `./install.sh`

-### 🪟🍎 Windows / MacOS
+### 🖥️ Windows / MacOS
-The libraries included with the project only work with gcc compiler, for now, if you want to use it on Windows or macOS, you'll need to [download sfml yourself](https://www.sfml-dev.org/download/sfml/2.5.1/) and compile the source code located in `/src` yourself.
+The libraries included with the project only work with gcc compiler, for now, if you want to use it on Windows or macOS, you'll need to [download sfml](https://www.sfml-dev.org/download/sfml/2.5.1/) and compile the source code located in `/src` yourself.